How It Works

 First Distribution Payment (N3*)

 - The Liquidator makes payment of an interim distribution.
-On average, this will be circa 75-90% of the company’s net assets held (less liquidation costs and anticipated creditors’ claims), but the exact amount is dependent on the case.
+This will be circa 75-100% of the company’s net assets held (less liquidation costs and anticipated creditors’ claims), but the exact amount is dependent on the case.

 Notice of Appointment Sent & Filed

 - Notice of appointment must be sent to Registrar of Companies and to creditors within 14 days and 28 days respectively, but we look to complete within the first week.
 Creditors are given at least 21 days to claim any amounts owed.